Punnagai Desam: Plot

 One day Selvam scolds Nandhini asking her to stop following him.
 He also explains that he is not in a position to love and he wants to become an IAS office thereby fulfilling his friend's dream.
 Nandhini understands his position and both Nandhini and Priya go along with Selvam to meet Ganesh.
 Nandhini and Priya feel proud seeing Ganesh.
 All of them become close friends and they hang out frequently.
 Priya starts liking Ganesh and love blossoms in her heart.

 Ganesh tries hard by requesting a sabha manager to provide an opportunity for Vijay and Raja to perform.
 Ganesh sells his hotel and pays the deposit following which the manager agrees and Vijay and Raja perform on the stage.
 Raja sings while Vijay gives the background music through mimicry.
 The duo become more famous and fame follows them.
 Subsequently, Selvam clears IAS and gets posted as a collector.
 All the three friends get popularity and are well settled while Ganesh still works in a hotel.

 Priya comes to propose her love to Ganesh but gets shocked to know that Ganesh is already in love with Bomma and feels disappointed.
 Meanwhile, Rajarathinam plans her wedding with their family friend Ashok Kumar for which Priya agrees though not interested.

-A function is organized in the city center of Chennai for felicitating Raja, Selvam and Vijay's talents.
+A function is organised in the city centre of Chennai for felicitating Raja, Selvam and Vijay's talents.
 Now their parents come there and they ill-treat Ganesh as he is poor.
 During the function, Raja, Selvam and Vijay thank their parents.
 Ravi Chandhiran gets depressed seeing this and scolds Ganesh that this is how people behave when they have money and get fame.
 He says that Ganesh wasted all his earnings for the sake of his friends while his friends have forgotten him after attaining popularity and betrayed him.

 But in an eventual twist, Raja, Selvam and Vijay inform on stage that they had praised their parents just for a formality and they helped them in no way during their struggling days.
 They also introduce Ganesh and ask him to come on stage.
 They thank him in front of everyone and say that it was him who was their mental support.

 Finally they reveal about Ganesh's childhood love towards Bomma.
 They display the childhood picture of Bomma on stage and requests Bomma to come and meet Ganesh if she sees this program which is getting live telecasted.
 They also say that all the money earned by them belong only to Ganesh while Rajarathinam ditched him for being poor.
 Priya on seeing the picture understands that it was herself and she runs to the function and sees Ganesh.
 Everyone is surprised including Ganesh and the movie happily ends with him and Priya reuniting.